oseimishaella385-cell/sql-bank-churn-analysis/README.md

 # What factors are associated with customer churn, and what actions should the bank take to improve customer retention?
-Business problem: The bank has seen an increase in customer attrition over the past year.
-Senior management wants to understand which customers are leaving and identify strategies to improve retention.
+Business problem: The bank is experiencing customer attrition and wants to understand which customer groups are most likely to churn and where retention efforts should be prioritised.

 ---